robobenklein/robobenklein.github.io/about/index.md

 Here's what I am:

 * a Highschool Graduate.
+* a Computer Science major
 * the previous Lead Programmer for the L&N STEMpunks FRC Robotics Team.
 * a Team Fortress 2 enthusiast.
 * the Founder and Owner of Robosane.
 * a younger than average Systems Administrator.
-* an Ubuntu Addict.
+* an Ubuntu & Linux Addict.
 * a hacker.
 * a Web Designer.
-(HTML CSS JS jQuery Joomla)
+(HTML/Pug, CSS, Node/JS, PHP/Joomla)
-* a Programmer in Python, Java, Javascript, Shell or Bash, C++, PHP, Ruby, Fish, and maybe some others I'm not thinking about right now.
+* a Programmer in Python, Java, Javascript, Node, Shell or Bash, C++, and maybe some others I'm not thinking about right now.
 * a community leader.
 * and a human.